 Ask your auditor for the “prepared by client list” (PBC list) well in advance.

-The PBC list includes a number of items the auditor will need in order to begin the fieldwork of examining your records.
+The PBC list includes a number of items your auditor will need in order to begin the fieldwork of examining your records.
 While this is a preliminary list that may not cite every document needed to complete the audit, it’s a great place to start.
 At a minimum, this list will include bank and investment documents, payroll and human resources documentation, schedules for balance sheet accounts, accounting policies and procedures, and significant contracts or agreements.
 It’s a good idea to request this list from the audit team before your fiscal year-end.
-That way you can start pulling the requested documents and schedules while you are completing year-end close work, and check some of those items off the list at the same time.
+That way you can start pulling the requested documents and schedules while you are completing year-end close work and check some of those items off the list at the same time.
 Even without the list in hand, you can gather things like monthly bank, investment and payroll statements before the year ends.
 Also think about any new agreements the company has entered during the year: leases, loan arrangements, new personnel or operations manuals, etc. You will definitely need these records, so go ahead and start compiling the relevant documents.

 Send schedules to auditors as soon as they’re completed and reviewed.